-Avocado Paratha has neutral flavor, taste and looks green in color.
+Avocado Paratha has neutral flavor, taste, and looks green in color.
 While tasting no one can predict the ingredient of the paratha unless you disclose them.
-Accordingly, this became one of the tasty paratha recipes for lunch box and one of the easy avocado recipes for kids.
+Accordingly, this became one of the tasty paratha recipes for the lunch box and one of the easy avocado recipes for kids.

 What is Avocado paratha?

-If you want to relish Indian food and worrying about long listed ingredients? then this avocado paratha is the best to start with.
+If you want to relish Indian food and worrying about long-listed ingredients? then this healthy paratha is the best to start with.
 The basic ingredients are simple and may be readily available in your kitchen already.

 Since avocado and whole wheat flour has a neutral flavor, many improvisations and customizations can be done on top of it.
 Avocado paratha or avocado chapati or guacamole paratha, however, you call it, at the end of the day it is an ultimate effortless healthy dish.